devOpifex/litter/README.md

 - All inputs can be updated with `update_input`
 - All inputs return data in the same format:
 - All inputs accept a `callback` argument: Javascript callback function
+- All inputs return the same data structure
+- Labels are not part of the input

 ```r
 list(